VasTsak/julia_100/README.md

 # 100 Days of Julia
-This repository will have code implemented for the 100 days of golang.
+This repository will have code implemented for the 100 days of Julia.

-1. General Purpose
 **Day 1** - Basics

 **Day 2** - Basic Types